Seagate/cortx-motr/doc/Request_Handler.rst

         - the results are copied from the reply to the user space;

         - fom processing completes, the locality and the fom are recycled.

+[server]

+       A server received an incoming fop from a client.

+       - A fom is created;

+       - home locality is assigned to the fom;

+       - the fom is placed in the home locality run-queue;

+       - standard phases are executed for the fom;

+       - fop-type specific phases are executed.
+This involves calls to the underlying data and meta-data stores to query and modify file system;

+       - reply fop is sent to the client;

+       - fom processing terminates, the fom is recycled.